 Matt had his Saturday all planned out.
 First, he rode his bike over to Grandfather Mountain.
 Once there, he went rock climbing for a couple of hours.
 Next, he visited the animal habitats to observe the cougars, white-tailed deer, black bears, bald eagles, and river otters in their natural settings.
 Matt had a terrific day at Grandfather Mountain.

-Activity #5: Follow-Up Activity: Storyboard Creation
+Activity #5: Create a Storyboard

 Writing prompts are included in the handout for this activity.
 Here’s a sample: